Braile Chiropractic - 770-693-0914

 What Should You Expect on Your First Visit With Us?

 First and foremost, we are here to help you.
-We want you to experience health and vitality that exceed your expectations.
+We want you to experience health and vitality that exceeds your expectations.
 Everything we do at our clinic is geared toward helping you achieve maximum results.
-With this in mind there are a couple of things that you should expect on your first visit at our clinic.
+With this in mind, there are a couple of things that you should expect on your first visit at our clinic.

-The examination we perform consists of a thorough spinal and nervous system evaluation which includes "Palpation".
-Palpation essentially is checking your spine by hand.
-With this exam the doctor can feel areas of your spine that may be involved with subluxations.
+Your examination will consists of a spinal and nervous system evaluation which includes palpation.
+Palpation is checking your spine by hand.
+With this exam, the doctor can feel areas of your spine that may have problems.
 Spinal position, curvatures and muscle tone can also be examined.

 Your examination will also include a computerized examination procedure using the "Subluxation Station."
 This examination involves several important components.

 The first part of this examination process involves reading spinal thermal (heat) differences from one level of the spine to another, as well as from one side of the spine to the other.
 Heat is a by product of circulation, which is controlled by the autonomic nervous system.

 The second part of this examination scans and measures the surface of your spine for surface electrical impulses.
 This is called the Surface EMG or just SEMG.
 The SEMG examination helps us measure the effect of subluxations on your motor nerve system and your muscles.